 Short video platforms are giving their young users direct access to online shopping while they watch fun, entertaining videos.

-During last year’s Double 12 Festival (December 12), Douyin short videos drove over 200 Million RMB in sales for Taobao.
+During the Double 12 Festival (December 12), Douyin’s short videos drove over 200 Million RMB in sales for Taobao.

 KOL Zhang Dayi prances along a street in Japan with her friends while wearing a polka-dotted yellow dress, which can be purchased through a Taobao link.